Frequently Asked Questions

 Per Diem

-Tips for transportation, such as taxis and shuttles are ok to reimburse, any other tips are considered an incidental expense which is included in the meal per diem as meal per diem has an added amount for incidentals.
+Tips for transportation, such as taxis and shuttles are reimbursable, and any other tips are considered an incidental expense which is included in the meal per diem as meal per diem has an added amount for incidentals.

 Personal Time